OpenHFT/Chronicle-Queue/README.md

 ## Replication

 Chronicle-Queue supports TCP replication with optional filtering so only the required record or even fields are transmitted.
-This improves performances and reduce bandwith requirements.
+This improves performances and reduce bandwitdh requirements.

 ![](http://chronicle.software/wp-content/uploads/2014/07/Screen-Shot-2015-01-16-at-15.06.49.png)

 ### Source

 A Chronicle-Queue Source is the master source of data
 ```java
 String basePath = System.getProperty("java.io.tmpdir") + "/getting-started-source"